Taxes and emissions trading

 The CO2 tax and the emissions trading system

-The ETS covers greenhouse gas emissions from most land-based industry sectors, the oil and gas industry and aviation, and the price of emission allowances is currently equivalent to around NOK 200 per tonne CO2-eq.
-The price of allowances has seen a sharp rise since 2017.
-The petroleum sector and domestic aviation are also required to pay the Norwegian CO2 tax, and the current tax rate is about NOK 500 per tonne CO2.
+The ETS covers greenhouse gas emissions from most land-based industry sectors, the oil and gas industry and aviation (within Europe).
+The price of emission allowances is equivalent to around NOK 1 000 per tonne CO2-eq in 2023.
+The price of allowances has seen a sharp rise since 2018.
+The petroleum sector and domestic aviation are also required to pay the Norwegian CO2 tax.
+In 2023, the tax rates are respectively NOK 761 and 649 per tonne of CO2.

 Tax rates in the non-ETS sectors vary.
-The general CO2 tax on mineral oil is NOK 499 per tonne CO2, and petrol and domestic gas consumption are taxed at a similar rate.
-However, certain industries and uses are exempted from the CO2 tax or are taxed at a reduced rate.
-Emissions of greenhouse gases other than CO2 make up a relatively large share of emissions in non-ETS sectors, and these emissions are not taxed.
+The general CO2 tax on mineral oil is NOK 952 per tonne CO2 in 2023.
+However, certain industries and uses are exempted from the CO2 tax or are taxed at a reduced rate, including fishing in distant waters (exempted) and the greenhouse industry (reduced rate).
+Emissions of greenhouse gases other than CO2 also make up a relatively large share of emissions in non-ETS sectors, and these emissions are taxed to varying degree.

 The ETS also influences Norwegian electricity prices because Norway trades electricity with the rest of Europe.
 The effect of the ETS is to raise the cost of fossil electricity production in Europe, thus pushing up electricity prices.
 This has an effect on electricity prices in Norway as well, even though production is hydropower-based.
 More information on how the power market functions can be found here.